ehpor/hcipy/README.md

 ## Contributions

 If you have something to add, or want something added to HCIPy, please let us know using a Github issue.
-We actively support external contributions to HCIPy, whether small or large.
+We actively support external contributions to HCIPy, small and large.
 Please look at the [contributing guide](https://docs.hcipy.org/dev/development/contributing_guide.html) for more information.